MarkB19988/Glossary-of-Development-Terms/README.md

 - Phases do not overlap

 ###### Disadvantages
-- Dificult to go back and change things
+- Difficult to go back and change things
 - High amount of risk